Ahm3dGI1/Ahm3dGI1/README.md

 ### 🌱 What I’m Learning
 - **Experimenting with Languages & Frameworks**
-   From Python to C++, React to Electron.js—my journey involves hands-on learning through projects to uncover where my true interests lie.
+   From Python to C++, React to Electron—my journey involves hands-on learning through projects to uncover where my true interests lie.
 ---

 <h3 align="left">Connect with me:</h3>